aws-samples/aws-serverless-workshops/DevOps/4_MultipleEnvironments/README.md

 ### 1. Fix Code Bug

-1. On your workstation, open the `uni-api/app/list.js` file and naviagte to line 17, which should look like the following code snippet:
+1. On your workstation, open the `uni-api/app/list.js` file and navigate to line 17, which should look like the following code snippet:

    ```
    docClient.scan(params, function(error, data) {